 Some common examples of claims asserted in a post-conviction petition include but are not limited to: actual innocence; a prosecutor unconstitutionally striking jurors based on their race or gender; the rendering of ineffective assistance of counsel by the trial attorney; a change in the law; or the discovery of new facts.

-The CPCC consists of a collaborative group of five attorneys, two mitigation specialists, an investigator, a paralegal, and a secretary/receptionist.
+The CPCC consists of a collaborative group of five attorneys, two mitigation specialists, an investigator, and an office administrator.
 The CPCC dedicates its entire practice to the field of post-conviction in Mississippi and to effectively protecting the constitutional rights and inherent dignity of persons sentenced to death.